-What are the effects of Brexit on those traveling to the Schengen Area from the U.K.?
+What are the effects of Brexit on those traveling to the Schengen Area from the U.K. ?

 Although Britain formally left the European Union in January 2020, it is still in a transitional phase until January 2021, with elements of its future relationship still to be decided.
-However, important provisions regarding travel to the Schengen Area have been outlined.
-During the transition, Brits maintain the movement rights they held as a member of the European Union - with changes taking place after exit in 2021.

 How long will I be able to stay in the Schengen Area?